pindjouf/pindjouf.xyz/src/routes/posts/troubleshooting.md

 ## Initial setup

-I first start by generating a CA, and a certificate for the elasticsearch server:
+I first start by generating a CA, and a certificate for the elasticsearch & fleet server:

 ```bash
 # CA